The adorable Pembroke Welsh Corgi temperament will draw you in from the moment you first encounter him.

 One thing you have to know right up front about the Pembroke Welsh Corgi is that he’s a barker.

 He will bark at anything and everything that crosses his path.
 If this is going to annoy you, then this is not the dog for you.

-You may be able to train him to only use his bark when necessary, but you should be aware of this tendency in case you aren’t able to catch it early enough to nip it in the bud.
+You may be able to train him to only use his bark when necessary, but you should be aware of this tendency in case you aren’t able to catch it early enough to nip it in the bud from the get-go.

 His barking stems from his history as a farm dog and his bold, protective temperament traits.
-He would bark as a kind of alarm to alert his masters if strangers were nearby, assumedly to help protect the livestock.
+He would bark as a kind of alarm to alert his masters if strangers were nearby, presumably to protect the livestock.

-Another thing you may not like about the Corgi temperament is that his herding instinct may inspire him to nip at children’s heels to “herd” them.
+Another thing you may not like about the Pembroke Welsh Corgi temperament is that his herding instinct may inspire him to nip at children’s heels to “herd” them.

-Corgis tend to be better with children if they see the children as being higher than them in the pack order.
+Corgis tend to be better with children if they see the children as being higher than them in the pack order – so, older children.

-While the Pembroke is a herder at heart, he does prefer to spend time with his family whenever he gets the chance.
+While the Pembroke is a herder at heart, he prefers to spend quality time with his family whenever he gets the chance.

-In other words, just because he loves to herd doesn’t mean he should be kept outside.
+In other words, just because he loves to herd doesn’t mean you should keep him outside.
 There’s a time for play, and there’s a time to come in and be with your loved ones.